Xunnamius/black-flag/README.md

 _auto-discovery_).

-By default, commands assume the name of their file or, for index files, their parent directory; the root command assumes the name of the project (via `package.json`).
+By default, commands assume the name of their file or, for index files, their parent directory; the root command assumes the name of the project taken from the nearest `package.json` file.

 ```text
 my-cli-project